Brussels and the European Union: Demography and economic impact

 The EU's presence in Brussels has created significant social and economic impact.
-Jean-Luc Vanraes, member of the Brussels' Parliament responsible for the city's external relations, goes as far to say the prosperity of Brussels "is a consequence of the European presence".
+Jean-Luc Vanraes, member of the Brussels Parliament responsible for the city's external relations, goes as far to say the prosperity of Brussels "is a consequence of the European presence".
 As well as the institutions themselves, large companies are drawn to the city due to the EU's presence.
 In total, about 10% of the city has a connection to the international community.

 In terms of demographics, 46% of the population of Brussels is from outside Belgium; of this, half is from other EU member states.
 About 3/5 of European civil servants live in the Brussels-Capital Region with 63% in the municipalities around the European district (24% in the Flemish Region and 11% in the Walloon Region).
 Half of civil servants are home owners.
 The "international community" in Brussels numbers at least 70,000 people.
 The institutions draw in, directly employed and employed by representatives, 50,000 people to work in the city.
 A further 20,000 people are working in Brussels due to the presence of the institutions (generating €2 billion a year) and 2000 foreign companies drawn into the city employ 80,000 multilingual locals.

 In Brussels, there are 3500000 m² of occupied office space; half of this is taken up by the EU institutions alone, accounting for a quarter of available office space in the city.
 The majority of EU office space is concentrated in the Leopold Quarter.
 Running costs of the EU institutions total €2 billion a year, half of which benefit Brussels directly, and a further €0.8 billion come from the expenses of diplomats, journalists, etc. Business tourism in the city generates 2.2 million annual hotel room nights.
 There are thirty international schools (15,000 pupils run by 2000 employees) costing €99 million a year.

 However, there is considerable division between the two communities, with local Brussels residents feeling excluded from the European Quarter (a "white collar ghetto").
 The communities often do not mix much, with expatriates having their own society.
 This is in part down to that many expatriates in Brussels stay for short periods only and do not always learn the local languages (supplanted by English/Globish), remaining in expatriate communities and sending their children to European Schools, rather than local Belgian ones.

 Future

 Rebuilding

-In September 2007, then-Commissioner for Administrative Affairs, Siim Kallas, together with then-Minister-President of the Brussels-Capital Region, Charles Picqué, unveiled plans for rebuilding the district.
+In September 2007, then-Commissioner for Administrative Affairs, Siim Kallas, together with then-Brussels Minister-President, Charles Picqué, unveiled plans for rebuilding the district.
 It would involve new buildings (220000 m2 of new office space) but also more efficient use of existing space.
 This is primarily through replacing numerous smaller buildings with fewer, larger, buildings.